sumitkhedkar93/contact-management/README.md

 ## Overview ##

-**true-contacts** is a web application built up using 'Spring Boot' and 'JQuery' framework  that basically provides functionality of maintaining contacts.
+**true-contacts** is a web application built up using 'Spring Boot', 'HTML' and 'JQuery' framework  that basically provides functionality of maintaining contacts.

 ## Building ##

 This project uses [gradle plugin]

 ```
-To build JAR and test
+To build the project, run following command from base directory of project.
 ./gradlew clean build